Lifetime status is a popular perk among the hotel chains.

 In general, lifetime status usually requires such a high threshold that you would wonder why such a person would ever want to set foot in another hotel ever again if they did not have to.

 At present, Hyatt, Marriott and Hilton offer lifetime status.
-Radisson Rewards and IHG Rewards Club do not.
+Accor Live Limitless, Radisson Rewards and IHG Rewards do not.

 Hilton Honors launched Lifetime Diamond (top tier) status in 2015.
-You can find the – sparse – details on the Hilton website here.
-You need to have been a Diamond member for 10 years, not necessarily consecutive, whilst earning two million Hilton Honors base points OR to have knocked up a whopping 1,000 nights in Hilton properties!
+You can find the – sparse – details in the Hilton Honors rules here – search for the word ‘lifetime’ in your browser.
+You need to have been a Diamond member for 10 years, not necessarily consecutive, whilst earning:

 Even tougher, the 10 years of Diamond status must be full calendar years.
-If you earned Diamond status in June 2020, after a very busy first six months of the year, you have the status for the rest of 2020 and all of 2021.
-However, only 2021 counts towards the 10 years you require.
+If you earn Diamond status in April 2022, after a very busy first six months of the year, you have the status for the rest of 2022 and all of 2023.
+However, only 2023 counts towards the 10 years you require.

 Marriott Bonvoy has three levels of lifetime status:

 Lifetime Silver Elite – 250 nights plus 5 years of Silver elite status or higher

 Lifetime Gold Elite – 400 nights plus 7 years of Gold elite status or higher

 Lifetime Platinum Elite – 600 nights plus 10 years of Platinum elite status

 There is no longer a base points requirement, as there was under the old Marriott Rewards lifetime status criteria.
 Existing members with lifetime status with the legacy Marriott Rewards or SPG scheme were merged into Bonvoy.